Life on the Roman Frontier

 Sarah Forbes Bonetta, Queen Victoria's Protégée

-Sarah Forbes Bonetta was a member of the Egbado (known today as Yewa) clan of the Yoruba people from West Africa, in what is now south-west Nigeria.
-She was orphaned and held as a slave by the King of Dahomey from 1848 when she was 5 years old.
-Sarah was gifted by the king to British naval captain Frederick Forbes of HMS Bonetta in 1850.
+Sarah Forbes Bonetta, originally known by the name Omoba Aina, was a member of the Egbado (known today as Yewa) clan of the Yoruba people from West Africa, in what is now south-west Nigeria.
+She was orphaned and held as a slave by King Gezo of Dahomey from 1848 when she was 5 years old.
+Aina was offered as a gift to Queen Victoria by King Gezo in 1850 when a British naval captain, Frederick Forbes of HMS Bonetta visited the King on a diplomatic mission to try and persuade him to abandon slaving.
+She was christened at the Church Mission Society in Badagry along the coast from Dahomey and given the name Sarah Forbes Bonetta after the captain and his ship.

 In 1862, Sarah was given permission by the queen to marry and later had three children: Victoria, Arthur and Stella.
 Her daughter Victoria was a goddaughter of Queen Victoria and spent time at Osborne.